andreas-hofmann/easygal/Readme.md

 For EXIF-tag parsing, you also need exifread:
 `sudo pip3 install exifread`

-Under Debian-based you may run alternatively:
+Under Debian-based systemss you may alternatively run:
 `sudo apt-get install python3-bottle python3-mako python3-pil`

 ### Run the gallery